 Through its partnership with UKaid Sakchyam Access to Finance Programme (Sakchyam), Nepal Investment Bank Limited (NIBL) aimed to increase the local people’s trust in formal financial channels and encourage them to adopt it to become more financially capable.
 With Sakchyam’s support, NIBL will establish 28 branchless banking (BLB) touch points in Achham, Baitadi, Bajhang, Dadeldhura, Darchula and Doti.
 The proposed financial solution will incorporate a debit card, which can be used with all National Payment Network (NPN – NIBL’s proprietary card network) enabled Automated Teller Machine (ATM) and Point of Sale (POS) machines.
 With the debit card, beneficiaries can carry out various financial transactions through their BLB agent points on a real-time basis by using their fingerprint and PIN for top-up authentication.
 Each BLB Agent will be provided with a tablet device to carry out financial transactions.
 The device will support BLB transactions (Cash in/out, Fund transfer, Bill payments, top-ups etc.) and also mobile POS (mPOS) transactions enabling the same BLB agent to also work as a Mobile Banking Agent.
 Customers will be able to make transactions through any BLB location within Nepal.
 The distributed card is also leveraged as a NPN which can be used freely within NIBL network with a nominal fee.

 With Sakchyam’s support, NIBL aims to bring more than 14,000 beneficiaries into the formal financial system.
 The project will facilitate lending of NPR 288 million to 16,580 beneficiaries during the project period of 3 years.
 Such improved access to finance is expected to improve the financial status of the communities in target districts and improve the livelihoods of the beneficiaries.

-As of December 2017, with Sakchyam’s support, NIBL has launched all of the planned physical branches in Doti, Achham, Kalikot and Dailekh.
-The bank has also launched 27 BLB touchpoints in Achham, Baitadi, Bajhang, Banke, Dadeldhura, Darchula and Doti and collectively, these banking outlets have opened over 8,667 accounts, mobilized deposits of over NPR 83 million, and facilitated 2,635 remittance transactions worth over NPR 234 million.
+As of March 2018, with Sakchyam’s support, NIBL has launched all of the planned physical branches in Doti, Achham, Kalikot and Dailekh.
+The bank has also launched 14 BLB touchpoints in Achham, Baitadi, Bajhang, Banke, Dadeldhura, Darchula and Doti and collectively, these banking outlets have opened over 9,400 accounts, mobilized deposits of over NPR 75 million, and disbursed over NPR 7 million in loans.